mkoura/antithesis/cli/docs/requester-role.md

 antithesis: @your-github-username
 ```

-You  can have as many user as you want but registering them as test-run requesters has to be done one by one.
+You can have as many users as you want but registering them as test-run requesters has to be done one by one.

 To register a role, you can use the `anti requester register-role` command.